An Introduction to MapReduce with Map Reduce Example

 Reducing

-In the reducer phase, the intermediate values from the shuffling phase are reduced to produce a single output value that summarizes the entire dataset.
-HDFS is then used to store the final output.
+In the reducer phase, the system reduces the intermediate values from the shuffling phase to produce a single output value that summarizes the entire dataset.
+The process then uses HDFS to store the final output.

 Here’s an Map Reduce example to count the frequency of each word in an input text.
 The text is, “This is an apple.
 Apple is red in color.”